Supporting you and your family or classroom during the COVID-19 Pandemic

 In FIN, we encourage our participants to keep a Nature Journal to record their memories, the lessons learned, the thoughts the lessons inspired, and to express themselves creatively through writing or drawing after each activity.
 We recommend that each child (and parent if they’d like to) write or draw in a journal after each activity, with expectations of your children that match their age (the goal is for them to express themselves, not for them to necessarily create a magnificent work of art or graduate level science writing piece, so there is no need to correct spelling or grade this work.)

 We would love to see what you are doing, so please email photos to email@example.com and/or tag us if you post your FIN Ecologist School experiences on social media.

 Facebook @familiesinnature.org, Instagram @familiesinnature, twitter @familiesnnature #familiesinnature #ecologistschool

 Here is one lesson example to get you started.

 Each of our Ecologist School lessons will feel like play to a child, but as most nature experiences are, they are filled with learning opportunities created by curiosity and hands-on experience.
 You can use the Science Seeds in each lesson to answer their questions or to inspire their curiosity about the world around them.

 The following links will take you to a page of 6 lessons each – one branch of science lessons will be posted here each week.
 There are English versions and Spanish versions of each activity.
 (Just scroll down for Spanish.)
 We may decide to change the order of release to mix up the different families of sciences, but here are the categories:

 We hope you all stay healthy.

-Ecologist School Program Description
+Overall Description of the Ecologist School Program

 FIN is committed to including all people in our programming and creating equitable access to nature for all.
 The Ecologist School Program allows us to invite people everywhere to join us out in nature.